 However, be sure to stay clear of benzocaine and lidocaine, which can be found in homeopathic medicine.
 These can be harmful to your baby.

 When will your child’s teeth fall out?

 If you’ve got this far in the article, you’ll have years ahead before you start worrying about this, so I’ll cut to the chase.

 Your child’s teeth will typically start falling at 6 or 7 years old.
 And, they will fall in the same order they came in (that’s where that chart comes in handy in the future!)

 Normally, the babies who get their teeth early, lose them earlier as well.
 It’s considered normal for a child to start losing her teeth as soon as 4 years old!
 If it happens any earlier than that, however, consult her dentist to make sure everything is in order.

 If you Want to Know More…

 Teething is no fun.
 It can be a painful time for your baby and, hey, I’d be cranky too if I had to spout 20 teeth!
 Wouldn’t you agree?

 We had to deal with teething pain on top of colics, and it was a perfect combination that resulted in several sleepless nights.
-Just breathe deeply, and keep offering your baby the love an support you always have.
+Just breathe deeply, and keep offering your baby the love and support you always have.
 You’re doing great, mama!

 Tell us about your teething experience?
-Was your child an early teething?
+Was your child early teething?
 Did she have a particular symptom?
 We’ll be reading your take on teething in our comment section below.